Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 ## Portfolio Project 1 - HTML/CSS Essentials
 -----

-South East Breastfeeding Support website is a landing page for mothers and parents of newborns looking for support with breastfeeding in the South-East of Ireland.
+South-East Breastfeeding Support website is a landing page for mothers and parents of newborns looking for support with breastfeeding in the South-East of Ireland.

 The website is aimed to target parents of newborns of any background, looking for advice, education or help with breastfeeding.